stanton26/AppDefense/labs/v2/hcx-labv3.md

 ## Configure HCX

-click on the link below to walk through on how to install and configure HCX within your on-prem vCenter environment.
+Click on the link below to walk through on how to install and configure HCX within your on-prem vCenter environment.

 [HCX Install and Configuration](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/HCX/HCX-OnPrem-Installation.htm){:target="_blank"}